 Books, periodicals, media (primarily DVDs and audio recordings), online databases, microfilms (for some antiquarian material and archival collections), maps, and some manuscripts and realia.

-Not acquired: Comic books unless requested by graduate students or faculty members for their research or teaching.
-English titles' translation into Japanese.
+Not acquired: Comic books as well as translation of Japanese books unless requested by graduate students or faculty members for their research or teaching or some exceptions (award winning titles, etc).